owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 ## Creating a version

 To create your first or new version of a plugin, click on the Create a version button.
 The next interface will heavily depend on the plugin type (theme, character sheet, or content pack), so we need to split the next section based on those three types.

-Fields on all plugin type versions
+### Fields on all plugin type versions

 Every version will have the following fields, regardless of their plugin type.

-* **Version name**: We recommend starting with something like "1.0" as the version name, and slowly incrementing based on future updates to your plugin.
+* **Version name**: we recommend starting with something like "1.0" as the version name, and slowly incrementing based on future updates to your plugin.
 * **Version description**: a description displayed in the marketplace and in the campaign plugins page.
-This is a great way to example detail the changes from previous versions of your plugin.
+This is a great way to detail the changes from previous versions of your plugin.

 ### Theme fields